alhill/strapi-provider-upload-azure-sftp/README.md

 `serviceBaseURL` is optional, it is useful when connecting to Azure Storage API compatible services, like the official emulator [Azurite](https://github.com/Azure/Azurite/). `serviceBaseURL` would then look like `http://localhost:10000/your-storage-account-key`.
 When `serviceBaseURL` is not provided, default `https://${account}.blob.core.windows.net` will be used.

+### Private field
+If the file object which the provider receives from Strapi have a field private: true the file won't be uploaded to the SFTP and url and urlAzure will have the same URL

 ## Authors
 * **Al Hill** - *Join both providers for using them together* (https://github.com/alhill)